marcelovani/drupalci_testbot/TESTING.md

   that if your virtualbox app is upgraded, then the underlying guest OS's stay in sync.

         $ vagrant plugin install vagrant-vbguest

 - Use a native environment, either on a testbot machine or using the virtual machine provided by vagrant or similar.

 Before you create your vagrant box, you may wish to adjust some Vagrantfile settings, depending upon your local development resources.
-Primarily you would want to adjust the 'v.memory = 8192', and 'v.cpus = 7' in the Vagrantfile.
+Primarily you would want to adjust the `v.memory = 8192`, and `v.cpus = 7` in the Vagrantfile.

+Now you can start the vagrant box:

         $ vagrant up
         // Wait a while...